anandvijayanpillai/code-racer/CONTRIBUTING.md

 You will need to [install docker](https://www.docker.com/get-started/) on your local machine.

-If you do not have docker, go here to download and install: <https://www.docker.com/get-started/>
+If you do not have docker, go here to download and install: <P>

 If you see error starting db on M1 mac, you may need to update your docker config file at `~/.docker/config.json` Your file should look like something like this: